 World War II Veterans Monument, Durham

-The plaque-style monument rests on a concrete base and lists names of each veteran.
+The plaque-style monument rests on an angled concrete base and lists names of each veteran.
 It is a tribute to the veterans of the Second World War who hailed from the Durham area.

 Bottom: This prayer we make to penitence all who pass by here may/ regard this costliness of human strife; The value of a soldiers life!